-You want to create a Symantec Data Loss Prevention (DLP) policy rule based on file type and need to know the steps and what is supported.
+You want to create a Symantec Data Loss Prevention (DLP) policy rule based on file type.
+What are the steps and what is supported?

 You use the Message Attachment or File Type Match condition to match the file type of a message attachment.
 Symantec Data Loss Prevention supports the identification of over 300 file types.
 See Supported formats for file type identification.